dankelley/oce/inst/joss/paper.md

 and biology.
 Our other goal is to encourage the development of new R packages, such as `argoFloats` [@kelley_argofloats_2021], that build upon `oce`.

+# Acknowledgments

+We thank the many users who have helped with `oce` development over the years, by finding bugs, suggesting new features, and providing us with manufacturers' documentation about data formats used by various oceanographic instruments.

 # References